RVDavis/RVDavis.github.io/cv.md

 * Inclusive Practice/ Inclusive Learning: Difference and Diversity
 * Foundations of Psychology
 * Introduction to Education in the 21st Century
-* Learning Accross the Lifespan

-I am the module coordinator for the 4th year research module, Professional Enquiry into Practice.
+I am the module coordinator for the 4th year dissertation module, Professional Enquiry into Practice, and a 2nd year course, Learning Across the Lifespan.

 ### January 2018 - June 2021